velartrill/velartrill.github.io/orig/conspirators.md

 # Old Friends
 - rei needs to recruit Daisy, who's popped up on the grid in town
 - insert at beginning: Lena taking rei through new equipment

+The first thing I see when the door cracks open is the barrel of a gun.

+I can tell she didn't pick this place by choice.
+Daisy's a smart girl, and holing up in a dingy hotel full of lowlives without so much as peepholes on the door is not at all like her.

+Daisy's eyes widen when she recognizes me and instantly she lowers the weapon.
+The door slams, there's a scrabbling of metal as she unfastens the jamb-chains, and then she hauls it open again, wordlessly beckoning me inside.
+Apparently, I'm still on her list of friendlies.

+I enter, pushing the door shut behind me, and glance about casually.
+The room is small, a single bed pressed up against the far wall, sheets messy but surprisingly clean for the kind of place this is.
+A motheaten rug that even a _pien şai_ wouldn't lower itself to piss on.
+A folding chair and a tiny square desk covered in paperwork and notebooks, with a portable typewriter perched perilously on the edge next to a half-eaten bowl of _shé luang._ There's not even a proper washroom, just a little alcove with an auto-shower and a beat-up copper faucet, marred by visible rust and mildew.
+Working-class amenities, if that.

+She turns to me after she shuts the door, eyes wide and questioning, uncertain if she can speak freely.
+I nod, gesturing placatingly, and she sighs in relief. *"Nighthawk!"* she cries out.
+"What hole did you crawl out of?"

+"Good to see you too, Dee."

+"It's been what, nigh on a decade now?"
+Daisy's changed from the girl I knew back then.
+Taller, skinnier, more scars.
+Her aura of youthful innocence is nowhere to be found, replaced by a cold world-weariness, and she carries herself like a _şue phin_ poised to bolt.
+The years have not been kind to our little interrogatrix, not that they ever are.
+"Come, come here, sit down.
+Don't mind the bloodstains."

+I perch on the edge of the bed and she drags the folding chair around to face me, sitting down and clasping her hands.
+"Night," she blurts, "what the fuck is going on?"
+Before I can answer, she continues, "I have spent the last six moons chasing leads, trying to make some Matikhe-forsaken sense out of what is going on and it's— I'm not—" She gestures expansively at the mass of paperwork on her desk.
+"There isn't any!" she finishes, shaking her head.
+"There is no sense to be found.
+I pull one thread and the whole tapestry comes unraveled.
+Nothing left but a mess of yarn.
+Do you have any idea how many bureaucrats I've kidnapped in the past two fortnights?"

+Well, some things never change.

+Her eyes are pleading.
+"You found me.
+Okay.
+You're smart.
+Somehow, you found me.
+Please tell me that means— tell me you have something.
+Night, my paycheck's gone.
+I've down to stealing and working odd jobs for the Ekhtelera to keep myself fed.
+It's humiliating."

+*"Deedee."* I touch her on the shoulder.
+"Take a breath, you're "

 %path fic/Spirals
 %to pub/vt/fic/spirals